 DUI car insurance brokers are the same as insurance brokers that specialize in high risk auto insurance.

-An insurance brokerage that specializes in high risk auto would be your best choice for arranging your insurance needs.
+An insurance brokerage that specializes in non-standard auto insurance would be your best choice for arranging your insurance needs.

-Look for an insurance brokerage with the most distribution agreements with high risk insurers and also consider a brokerage that wants to help transition you back into the regular market.
+Look for an insurance brokerage with the most distribution agreements many insurers and also consider a brokerage that wants to help transition you back into the regular market.